 For the purposes of the WCPP, all locations not entirely designated as urban will be considered rural.
 FHWA will consider projects that are in both urban and rural areas as rural.
 The definition of "rural areas" is found in 23 U.S.C.
 101(a)(25) and refers to all areas of a State that are not urban areas.
 For the purpose of this notice, in line with 23 U.S.C.
-101(a)(35), an urban area is an FHWA Adjusted Urban Area, a map of which can be found here.
+101(a)(35), an urban area is an FHWA Adjusted Urban Area, a map of which can be found at: National Highway System | HEPGIS (arcgis.com).